 - The building is highly articulated and modulated in both the vertical and horizontal planes so that the apparent bulk and scale of the development is reduced.
-The building will appear as 3 storeys in the streetscape with a recessed upper level and includes a modern contemporary design with an appropriate bulk and scale and visual interest. - The scale of the building in terms of its three-dimensional size will not be perceived as jarring or antipathetic in a streetscape and urban design context as detailed on the contextual built form analysis plans DA-15 to DA-28 prepared by the project Architect and as detailed in the accompanying clause 4.6 variation request.
-In this regard, the scale of the development is considered to be appropriate.
+The building will appear as 3 storeys in the streetscape with a recessed upper level to both street frontages and includes a modern contemporary design with an appropriate bulk and scale and visual interest. - The scale of the building in terms of its three-dimensional size will not be perceived as jarring or antipathetic in a streetscape and urban design context as detailed on the contextual built form analysis plans DA-10 and DA-11 prepared by the project Architect and as detailed in the accompanying clause 4.6 variation request.
+DA-17 and DA-18 also provide 3D rendered streetscape views which demonstrate consistency within the streetscape with extracts of these images at Figures 8 and 9 over page.
+In this regard, the scale of the development is considered to be appropriate. - The proposed built form has been designed through detailed site analysis to provide a complimentary and compatible streetscape presentation whilst maintaining appropriate amenity to adjoining commercial development.